 - Lack of global coverage

-IPVanish has a fast and reliable connection that works flawlessly.
-It has 1,300 servers in over 75 locations to allow this VPN to deliver an impressive global coverage.
-IPVanish’s performs up to five times faster for short hop connections while long-distance shows an average increase of 15% in download speeds.
+IPVanish excels in providing users with fast and reliable connection that works flawlessly.
+The company has an impressive global coverage with 1,300 servers in spanning over 75 locations.
+Based on a few tests conducted, it is found that IPVanish performs up to five times faster for short hop connections while long-distance connections take an average 15% increase in download speeds.

 IPVanish features efficient customer support with three different ways for contact: